Statistical-Symbolic Verification of Perception-Based Autonomous Systems using State-Dependent Conformal Prediction: Case Studies

 \subsubsection{Trajectory Data Collection}

 We generate a trajectory dataset $D$ by simulating the Mountain Car environment with the perception model described previously.
-To evaluate the robustness of our verification framework under realistic distribution shifts, we deploy the perception model on rollouts with blur noise applied to images as shown in Figure \ref{fig:mc_blurred}.
-This simulates realistic perception degradation (e.g., sensor noise or poor lighting) and allows us to assess whether our method can provide valid high-confidence guarantees under \emph{distribution shift}.
+To evaluate the robustness of our verification framework under realistic distribution shifts, we deploy the perception model on rollouts with blur noise applied to images (See Figure \ref{fig:mc_blurred}).
+This simulates realistic perception degradation (e.g., sensor noise or poor lighting) and allows us to assess whether we can provide valid high-confidence guarantees under \emph{distribution shift}.
 The perception errors are computed as the absolute difference between the predicted position and the ground truth position.
 The perception errors for this dataset are shown in Figure \ref{fig:mc_perception_errors} -- note the drastic heteroskedasticity over the state space exposed by the added blur noise.

 Altogether, we collect 4000 trajectories from MC.
 The initial states are uniformly sampled from [-0.55, -0.45] and are simulated for 90 steps.
 We split each trajectory dataset evenly into a 2,000-trajectory calibration set $D_{\text{cal}}$ and a 2,000-trajectory test set $D_{\text{test}}$.
 The calibration set $D_{\text{cal}}$ is later further divided into $D_{\text{reg}}$ for optimizing region partitions via~\eqref{eq:optimziation_cuts} and $D_{\text{conf}}$ for computing regional conformal bounds after splitting.
 The test set $D_{\text{test}}$ is reserved for evaluating the conservativeness of the resulting probabilistic guarantees.